abrar-fahim/Robo-Arm-Gyro-Mimic-ATMega/README.md

 Two circuit modules, each with an ATMega32 microchip.
 Communication via two HC 05 bluetooth modules which were previously paired.

+ReceiverAndServo folder contains files c files for programming the receiver ATMega32 unit where the 6 servos are attached.

+TransmitterAndGyroscope folder contains c files for programming the transmitter ATMega32 unit where the gyroscope is attached.

 Use uart folder to use Serial I/O for debugging independently.
-Other folders already have required uart directories
+Other folders already have required uart directories.